Val Gardena: valley with the wow factor

 The facts and figures speak for themselves: 175 kilometres of slopes, altitudes between 1,236 and 2,540 metres, one of the most snow-rich ski resorts in the world – and that’s not all!
 Val Gardena also boasts 62 days of sun each season, 79 cutting-edge cable cars and lifts and demanding downhill runs such as the Saslong.
 Get ready to take on the challenge of Ciampinoi, La Longia and the ten kilometre “Seceda” in Ortisei.

 We could go on and on.
 Located at the heart of the Dolomites UNESCO World Heritage site, the Val Gardena ski resort is truly in a class of its own.
+Not by chance it was declared as being the best ski resort of the Dolomites.

 Val Gardena is the ultimate destination for winter sports fans.
 Featuring slopes in every difficulty level ranging from short to long, broad to narrow and flat to steep, it’s guaranteed to cater to skiers of all abilities.